 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and yeast culture, this looks like the profile of a kibble containing a significant amount of meat.

-Native Performance Dog Food is a grain-based kibble using a notable amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Native Performance is a plant-based dry dog food using a significant amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 5 stars.